Madd Fari Rules in Tajweed: Extended Elongation Guide

 Mistake: Holding vowels longer than 6 counts

-Fix: Practice with metronome to limit duration to 4-6 counts.
-Avoid over-elongation that makes recitation excessively slow.
+Fix: Practise with a metronome or fixed counting phrase to limit duration to 4–6 counts.
+Avoid over-elongation that makes your recitation feel heavy or tiring.

 4. Forced Sound